smartdevicelink/sdl_requirements/detailed_docs/TRS/iAP over BT/iAP_over_BT_re-connection.md

 and `<appID>` parameter does not match with closed session

 SDL must:
-- register such app as a new app
+- register such application as a new one
 - send BC.OnAppRegistered to HMI
 - send BC.UpdateAppList to HMI

 5.
-In case mobile app sends RegisterAppInterface during `<AppTransportChangeTimer> + <AppTransportChangeTimerAddition>*N` timer
+In case mobile application sends RegisterAppInterface during `<AppTransportChangeTimer> + <AppTransportChangeTimerAddition>*N` timer
 and `<appID>` parameter matches with appID of closed session
 and `<UUID>` does not match